"The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect."

-At UNI, many websites are created inside a Web Content Management System (WCMS) called Drupal.
-A WCMS is a software system that provides website authoring tools designed to allow users with little knowledge of web programming languages or markup languages to create and manage website content with relative ease.
+At UNI, many websites are created inside a Web Content Management System (CMS) called Drupal.
+A CMS is a software system that provides website authoring tools designed to allow users with little knowledge of web programming languages or markup languages to create and manage website content with relative ease.

 UNI's Web Team creates Drupal websites that have the tools within them to help make the sites accessible.

 It is nearly impossible to make all web pages accessible for all users, but we need to try to make web pages work for as many users as possible.
-Indeed, legislation makes it mandatory for us to do our best to make our web pages accessible to all students/staff at UNI.
+Indeed, legislation makes it mandatory for us to do our best to make our web pages accessible to all students, staff and visitors at UNI.
 Here are the major categories of disability types that could interfere with being able to use the Web if accessibility isn't optimized:

 - Low vision